InnovaTree/CST311_PA3_TCP_Client_Server/README.md

 >4.
 Client waits for server to respond with a message.
 >5.
 Client ends connection with server when asked.
 >6.
 Client joins single thread.

+## Extra Credit

+>1.
+Client X & Y can only chat through the server.
+>    - Every message that Client X or Y sends to each other is relayed through the server.
+>2.
+When either client wants to exit the chat service, they send a "Bye" message.
+>    - Server receives message and terminates connection to both clients.
+>3.
+Each client outputs both messages that it receives from and sends to the other client.
+>    - Each client should be able to send/recieve an unlimited number of messages.
+>    - Each client should be able to accept keyboard inputs from the user (in order to send messages).

 [Return to Top](#contents)